Lost in the FoG: Pitfalls of Models for Large-Scale Hydrogen Distributions: Testing the model ingredients within IllustrisTNG

 However, the conclusions from Fig.~\ref{fig:2Dpk} about the relative strengths of FoG damping amongst the populations are not supported by Table~\ref{tab:sigma}.
 For example, at $z = 1$, red galaxies possess the smallest PVD despite their apparently large FoG suppression in Fig.~\ref{fig:2Dpk}.
 Out of the galaxy populations at this redshift, the all-galaxies population actually exhibits the largest PVD.
 Furthermore, despite the more vertical contours in \hi, we find that the \hi PVD is smaller than the matter PVD, conflicting with conclusions from \citetalias{villaescusa-navarro_ingredients_2018}.

 Some of the tension between Fig.~\ref{fig:2Dpk} and Table~\ref{tab:sigma} can be credited to the poor fits, which we quantify with the $\chi^2$ values in Table~\ref{tab:sigma}. \hi and matter generally maintain small $\chi^2$ values, but the galaxy populations all contain large values.
 To ensure that the poor fits originate from the model rather than our methodology, we tested the sensitivity of the $\chi^2$ to the scales we included in our fits ($k \leq 1$ \hmpc).
 All tests produced larger $\chi^2$, although we found that the scale regime could change the PVD values by $\sim$ 0.1.
 PVD is a scale-dependent quantity (see Section~\ref{models:assump}), so the sensitivity to scale is expected.
 These tests suggest the poor fits stem from representing RSDs with Equation~\ref{eq:fog} for blue and red galaxy distributions, which agrees with results from other works \citep[e.g.,][]{hikage_fingers--god_2015, orsi_impact_2018_fix}.
+We also tested a single Lorentzian \citep[following][]{sarkar_modelling_2018} to represent the FoG term for the \hi auto power spectrum (as compared to the Lorentzian squared from Equation~\ref{eq:auto_full}), but found no improvement in performance, agreeing with conclusions from \citetalias{villaescusa-navarro_ingredients_2018}.

 To understand how these fits shape the model errors examined in the following section, we compare the integrated 2D power spectrum model, defined as